mattlitwiller/Qupath-Ki67-Analysis/README.md

     Note: .exe file not included in this repo, this is installed with QuPath directly
     ```
 - Anaconda must be installed as a python environment will be created within the extension to run the computer vision libraries required for predicting cell regions.
 [Download Anaconda here](https://www.anaconda.com/download)
-- Instanseg extension should be installed and setup for using GPU.
+- Instanseg extension must be installed and setup for using GPU.
 [Standard download here](https://github.com/instanseg/instanseg).
-Enabling GPU will greatly increase processing speed.
 Steps for enabling GPU on QuPath v6-rc1 (From Ajay Rajaram & Dr. Rolf Harkes):
 ```
   1. To get the gpu option for InstaSeg (and WSInfer) working, uninstall your current CUDA (find all CUDA on Add/Remove programs and uninstall)
   2. Restart machine